August 2, 2024

 I aim to lead a nice variety of rides but two consistent things are punctual departure times and a lack of store stops.
 So come on time and bring your snacks!

 Southerly Ladies - This monthly chill pace ride has been a lot of fun.
 We usually get small groups of 4-8 riders and explore a variety of southern routes.
 We meet at the north end of the Trolley Trail at SE 17th & Ochoco and depart punctually at 10:10am.
-Each ride will be posted both on my blog and on the Shift list.
+Details for each ride will be posted and on the Shift list.
 No dudes, no e-bikes, no offense.

 French Toast - Monthly 45 mile road ride starting at my house with breakfast.
 This is a faster paced ride with a few regroup stops and a hill option.
 These are by invitation only, so drop me a line (bicyclekitty@gmail) if you'd like to be added to the invite list.
 Here's the route: https://ridewithgps.com/routes/45381807